ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 ### Preparing the SQLite database

 As SQLite as a file-based DBMS, we first create a file for the new database.
-Afterwards, we execute the SQL-statements to create the tables and insert some tuples.
+Afterward, we execute the SQL-statements to create the tables and insert some tuples.
 Please note that the command `sqlite3` may is named differently on your system, especially if you use another version of SQLite.